codingforpleasure/customized-workspace/Ubuntu/useful-resources/word2vec.md

 The computational complexity of this algorithm computed in a straightforward fashion is the size of our vocabulary, **O(V), which is very costly**.

-The main motivation behind this methodology is the fact that we’re evaluating about logarithm to base 2 of V instead of V.
+* The main motivation behind this methodology is the fact that we’re evaluating about logarithm to base 2 of V instead of V.

+* Which is a dramatical change in computational complexity and number of operations needed for the algorithm